jgibson517/jackpg/content/projects.md

 ### [votekit](https://github.com/mggg/VoteKit)

 Python library to study and analyze election systems, such as ranked-choice voting.
 Developed as a fellow for Moon Duchin's summer research program.
 Now maintained by the folks at the [Data and Democracy Lab](https://mggg.org/).
+For more information about the library, please see the corresponding [paper](https://joss.theoj.org/papers/10.21105/joss.07477) in the Journal of Open Source Software.

 ## Papers